See the previous chapter…

 - Horizontal geodetic datum: defines the relationship between the ellipsoid adopted as the model of the earth's shape, and the earth itself.

 Coordinates which refer to, for instance, WGS84 (World Geodetic System 1984) should be corrected before plotting them in a chart based on another horizontal datum.
-If your GPS receiver consistently disagrees with known positions by a constant amount and direction, then check that you have set it to display the correct horizontal datum. - Chart sounding datum: the tidal datum (a fictitious plane) to which soundings, heights, elevations and drying heights on a chart are referred.
+If your electronic ploter consistently disagrees with known positions by a constant amount and direction, then check that you have set it to display the correct horizontal datum. - Chart sounding datum: the tidal datum (a fictitious plane) to which soundings, heights, elevations and drying heights on a chart are referred.

 - Vertical scale: distances in nautical miles (NM) or minutes (') should be measured at the same latitude on the vertical scale.